-The oil pipeline, which crosses the canal near Occupation Bridge, was originally constructed during the Second World War as part of the UK Government Pipelines and Storage System (GPSS).
-This particular pipeline connects Avonmouth, near Bristol, with the Stanlow oil refinery on Merseyside.
-It also supplied fuel storage depots at Gloucester Docks, Upon-On-Severn, Worcester and Stourport (all since closed) amongst others.
+This pipeline connects Avonmouth, near Bristol, with the Stanlow oil refinery on Merseyside and also supplied fuel storage depots at Gloucester Docks, Upon-On-Severn, Worcester and Stourport (all now closed) amongst others.

-As part of the Phase 1B restoration programme, the 10 inch (250mm) pipeline will be routed under the canal.
+As part of the Phase 1B restoration programme, the 10 inch (250mm) oil pipeline will be routed under the canal.
 This will be achieved using a horizontal boring technique where a pit is dug on each side of the canal.
 From one of these, a boring machine will create a route under the canal bed for the diverted pipe, without affecting the canal above.

 (Tap / click images to enlarge)